 Non-dietary exposures are collected in non-dietary surveys.
 Data may be specified on population level or individual level, and may or may not include variability and uncertainty.

-- Non-dietary exposures data formats - Non-dietary exposures from data
+• Non-dietary exposures data formats

 See also Combining dietary and non dietary exposures.